Our Meetings tool helps your team run better meetings by:

 Once you've added a new topic, you can edit the name and owner, add a description, and add extra components (e.g., timer, spinner, review flags, and more) with Add-ons.
-You can also delete topics by clicking the hyperlinked Delete topic text on under the topic owner.
+You can also delete topics by clicking the hyperlinked Delete topic text under Settings.

 Once you're ready to begin the meeting session, click Start meeting at the bottom right or just close the window and return to the meeting later once it's time to start.
 Changes that you make are saved automatically.Create a meeting in Range